 Here’s what Chaos and Pain’s Nootropic Stack boasts in each combined serving:

 Caffeine– 400mg.
 Since we’ve all abandoned Red Bull and Monster for Bang and Reign, we’re used to much higher levels of caffeine.
-400mg is enough to wake up even the most stim-dependent of us (though it might not getting all that hyped).
+400mg is enough to wake up even the most stim-dependent of us (though it might not get all that hyped).

 PEA (beta-phenylethylamine)– 250mg.
 PEA is a fast-acting, naturally occurring trace amine neurotransmitter that improves creativity, sexuality, mood, mental activity, attention, motivation, alertness, awareness, energy, and sensory perceptions.
 Additionally, it seems to fill the neurological gap for which amphetamines are generally prescribed for patients with ADHD.